l7mp/stunner/docs/examples/TLS.md

 > [!NOTE]
 >
-> By default, the examples and the commands included are setup for the case you don't have your own domain.
+> By default, the examples and the commands included are set up in case you don't have your domain.

 ### If you don't have your own domain